 Something I didn’t know at that time is that not eating regularly was decreasing my metabolism and drinking caffeine on an empty stomach was sending my cortisol levels through the roof, messing with my hormonal balance and general health (hello crazy sugar cravings in the afternoon).

 If I was lucky not having too many meetings, the first bite of food I was putting into my mouth was around 11am, after replying to all the “urgent” and often stressful clients’ emails.

 Of course, I was never really hungry for lunch, so I usually had a smoothie as ‘late lunch’ (that was probably around 2.30pm).
 After all, I had a late breakfast, so it was a very good thing to eat lightly, right?
 It goes without saying that I always ate healthy stuffs.
 So when it was not a nice smoothie, it was a salad from the healthiest salad bar around my work place.

 But as soon as I was out of work (usually around 6pm), a kind of strong force I couldn’t explain (hello binge urges) was pushing me to the grocery store to buy crazy stuffs like snickers bars, chocolate barks, muffins, cookies, M&M’s… you name it!
 I probably would have died on the spot if someone saw me buying these stuffs.
 Gosh, I was THE healthy gal and I couldn’t possibly eat this crap…

-[I just want to pause for a minute here and do some maths.
-Not sure if you've noticed, but in 12 hours time, quite busy and often packed with stress, I had eaten a breakfast and a smoothie - or a salad.
-You bet I could have killed someone to get my sugar fix at that stage.]
+I just want to pause for a minute here and do some maths.
+I am not sure if you’ve noticed but in 12 hours time, quite busy and often loaded with stress, I had eaten a breakfast and a smoothie – or a salad.
+You bet I could have killed someone to get my sugar fix at that stage.

 Healthy means balance.
 I had indeed many things but balance.